olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 ## Intro
-This document aims to give a brief explanation on how to set up and operate mod translation workflow for Cataclysm: Bright Nights
+This document aims to give a brief explanation on how to set up and operate mod translation workflow for Cataclysm: Bright Nights.

 While it's possible to use Transifex or any other platform or software that supports gettext, this document only gives examples on how to do it with [Poedit](https://poedit.net/) and